"Are you not thirsty?" said the Lion.

 "There is no other stream," said the Lion.

-This is something that the movie versions have NEVER gotten right, is the way Aslan's sheer power instills terror in the hearts of those who behold him.
+This scene always stood out to me, and the way Aslan is introduced to Jill Pole is particularly iconic.
+Aslan is no stranger to us if we've read the other books and we know he is a good lion, yet Jill is rightly terrified of him.
+This is something that the movie versions have never gotten right, is the way Aslan's power instills terror in the hearts of those who behold him.
 Instead, the movies turn him into a soft, lovable lion that you just want to be friends with.
 This is NOT the Aslan in the books.
-In one of my favorite lines from The Lion, The Witch, and the Wardrobe (conveniently cut from the film), Mr. Beaver says, "Safe?
+In one of my favorite lines from The Lion, The Witch, and the Wardrobe (cut from the film), Mr. Beaver says, "Safe?
 Who said anything about safe?
 'Course he isn't safe.
 But he's good.
 He's the King, I tell you."

 "And now hear your task.
 Far from here in the land of Narnia there lives an aged king who is sad because he has no prince of his blood to be king after him.
 He has no heir because his only son was stolen from him many years ago, and no one in Narnia knows where that prince went or whether he is still alive.
 But he is.
 I lay on you this command, that you seek this prince until either you have found him and brought him to his father's house, or else died in the attempt, or else gone back to your own world."